smehta9711/Deep-Learning-for-Perception/Project Alohomora/Color Classification using a Single Gaussian/README.md

 2) Compute the probability density function for every pixel in the provided images.
 Then make a binary mask using a threshold (tunable).
 3) Apply the binary mask on the provided images to segment objects of each class separately.

- {
-   "cell_type": "markdown",
-   "id": "5c586079",
-   "metadata": {},
-   "source": [
-    "## 4.
-Implementation (Psuedo Code for Python) "
-   ]
-  },
-  {
-   "cell_type": "code",
-   "execution_count": null,
-   "id": "4e9901fd",
-   "metadata": {
-    "vscode": {
-     "languageId": "plaintext"
-    }
-   },
-   "outputs": [],
-   "source": [
-    "# Training Code\n",
-    "\n",
-    "Rerun this code for each class separately\n", "\n",
-    "Initialize an empty list/matrix to store RGB values from all images\n", "\n",
-    "For each image index from 1 to 7:\n",
-    "    - Read the image from the file path\n",
-    "    - Display the image (imshow)\n",
-    "\n",
-    "    - Draw a freehand shape on the image and create a mask for this shape (`roipoly` in MATLAB, find or use any function for this in Python)\n", "\n",
-    "    - Extract the RGB channels from the image\n",
-    "    - Apply the mask to get RGB values from the selected area\n", "\n",
-    "    - Combine the RGB values into a single list\n", "    - Append this list to the main list of RGB values\n", "\n",
-    "Estimate the mean of the rgb values\n",
-    "Estimate the covariance of the RGB values\n", "\n",
-    "# Color Segmentation for a single class\n",
-    "\n",
-    "For i from 1 to 10:\n",
-    "    - Load the image from the file\n",
-    "    - Apply Gaussian distribution to the image using `applyGaussianToImage` function\n", "    - Create a mask where the probability is greater than 1e-6\n", "    - Apply the mask\n",
-    "\n",
-    "Function `applyGaussianToImage`:\n",
-    "    - Convert image to double precision\n",
-    "    - Reshape the image into a matrix where each row is a pixel vector (R, G, B)\n", "    - Implement and compute the probability density function (PDF) for each pixel using multivariate Gaussian \n", "    - Reshape the PDF result back to image dimensions\n", "    - Return the resulting image with PDF values" ]
-  },
+We perform color segmentation to identify and classify four distinct objects from RGB images:
+**Class 0:** Green cap (smallest)
+**Class 1:** Yellow cap
+**Class 2:** Blue cap
+**Class 3:** Red cap (largest)

+We work with 7 RGB images that contain these objects, and the task involves using Gaussian models to represent the probability distribution of each class.
+By modeling the color distributions, we can accurately segment the objects based on their RGB values.

+# Implementation (Pseudo Code for Python)
+**Training Code**
+Rerun this code for each class separately:

+Initialize an empty list/matrix to store RGB values from all images.

+For each image index from 1 to 7:

+Read the image from the file path.
+1) Display the image (using imshow).
+2) Draw a freehand shape on the image and create a mask for this shape (use roipoly in MATLAB or find/use any equivalent function in Python).
+3) Extract the RGB channels from the image.
+4) Apply the mask to get RGB values from the selected area.
+5) Combine the RGB values into a single list.
+6) Append this list to the main list of RGB values.

+Estimate the mean of the RGB values.
+Estimate the covariance of the RGB values.

+**Color Segmentation for a Single Class**
+For each image index from 1 to 10:

+Load the image from the file.
+1) Apply a Gaussian distribution to the image using the applyGaussianToImage function.
+2) Create a mask where the probability is greater than 1e-6.
+3) Apply the mask.

+Function applyGaussianToImage:
+1) Convert the image to double precision.
+2) Reshape the image into a matrix where each row is a pixel vector (R, G, B).
+3) Compute the probability density function (PDF) for each pixel using a multivariate Gaussian distribution.
+4) Reshape the PDF result back to image dimensions.
+5) Return the resulting image with PDF values.